What New Parents Desperately Need From an Aunt

 When a new baby joins the family, there is often a whirlwind of activity.
 There are streams of visitors, piles of cute baby gifts, and a constant flow of well-meaning advice.
 It is a time filled with joy, but also a lot of noise and chaos.

-Direct Answer: A reassuring presence is a source of calm, non-judgmental support.
+A reassuring presence is a source of calm, non-judgmental support.
 Your job is not to solve every problem for the new parents.
 It is to simply be there with them, reminding them that they are doing a great job during an incredibly difficult and exhausting time.

 “Small gestures like these remind them they are not alone during often exhausting, emotionally draining days.
 Offer a reassuring presence without adding to their load.”

-Direct Answer: The most effective gestures are the ones that are simple, practical, and require almost no effort from the tired new parents.
+The most effective gestures are the ones that are simple, practical, and require almost no effort from the tired new parents.
 The goal is to show you care without asking for anything in return.

-Direct Answer: It makes you a better aunt because it shows that you understand the entire family ecosystem.
+Focusing on the parents makes you a better aunt because it shows that you understand the entire family ecosystem.
 An amazing aunt knows that a happy, secure baby is the direct result of happy, supported parents.

 Frequently Asked Questions